HackHeroses-2025-WOLI/HackHeroes-2025/API_ENDPOINTS.md

 ### POST /api/v1/reports/{id}/accept

-Accept (assign yourself to) a report.
-Exactly one volunteer may own a report; attempting to accept an already taken report returns `409 Conflict`.
+Accept a report (requires auth).
+Only one volunteer can own a report at a time; the endpoint returns HTTP `409` if somebody else already works on it, or `400` if you already have another active report.

 ```bash
 curl -X POST http://localhost:8000/api/v1/reports/123/accept \